Operation Hardboiled: Impact

-Hardboiled soon petered out as the Royal Marines were required for an amphibious operation in Madagascar in July 1942.
-It had appeared effective, as during April and May the Germans had reinforced the region.
-Historian Joshua Levine notes that Hitler had a "near-obsession with defence of Scandinavia" during this period and that it is unclear how much the operation had contributed to his strategy.
-Michael Howard, who wrote the official British history of strategic deception, attributes the lacklustre response to severe setbacks the Allies were then facing on every front, and writes that it is difficult to imagine the Germans believing that a major offensive operation was being planned.
+Hardboiled petered out as the Royal Marines were required for an amphibious operation in Madagascar in July 1942.
+It had appeared effective, as during April and May the Germans had reinforced Norway.
+The historian, Joshua Levine, notes that Hitler had a "near-obsession with defence of Scandinavia" during this period and that it is unclear how much the operation had contributed to his strategy.
+Michael Howard, who wrote the official British history of strategic deception, attributes the lacklustre response to the defeats the Allies were suffering on every front, and writes that it is difficult to imagine the Germans believing that a big offensive operation was being planned.

-The operation did not give the Allies any tactical or strategic advantage; Howard notes that it provided experience for the planners in handling deception and for the Twenty Committee in proving the worth of double agents.
+The operation was a failure; Howard notes that it provided experience for the planners in handling deception and for the Twenty Committee in proving the worth of double agents.
 Terry Crowdy, writing in 2008, argued that any experience that the LCS attained was limited by the lack of guidance from Cairo and knowledge of double agents.
-Dudley Clarke had already shown that the most effective method of deception involved the use of agents and faked wireless traffic, rather than major training and troop movements.
+Dudley Clarke had already shown that the most effective method of deception involved the use of agents and faked wireless traffic, rather than big training and troop movements.
 Hardboiled was the first deception plan aimed at Norway.
 It led into several others, including Operation Tindall and Operation Solo, culminating in the 1944 Operation Fortitude North, one of the Allies' largest and most successful deceptions.

-In May 1942, John Bevan replaced Stanley as head of the LCS, after the latter had asked Winston Churchill for permission to re-enter politics.
-At the same time, the committee was given much broader powers.
+In May 1942, John Bevan replaced Stanley as head of the LCS, after he had re-entered politics.
+The committee was given much broader powers.
 Hardboiled was sidelined by the new regime, and had been dropped entirely from the LCS programme by the end of May.